Promotora

 Depending on the organizations with which they work, promotoras may volunteer their time, draw a salary or receive a stipend.
-Promotoras have been predominantly volunteers if they assist only through delivery of educational material.
-However, since 2004 there has been a significant increase in the number of promotoras who are hired as staff and not only receive reimbursements for costs associated with their job (e.g., mileage reimbursement).
+Promotoras have predominantly been volunteers. if they assist only through delivery of educational material.
+However, since 2004, there has been a significant increase in the number of promotoras who are hired as staff and not only receive reimbursements for costs associated with their job (e.g., mileage reimbursement).

 Traditionally, promotoras have been Latina women.
 However, more men are entering the field and the gender-neutral term "promotores" is increasingly being used to be more inclusive.

 History

 The use of promotoras began in 1973 in Ciudad Juárez, Mexico, where Salud y Desarrollo Comunitario de Cd.
 Juárez, A.C.
 (Health and Community Development of Juárez City), ran by the Federación Mexicana de Asociaciones Privadas (Mexican Federation of Private Associations [FEMAP]), developed the first promotora model to help provide medical care and education to marginalized communities in Juárez.
 From there, the promotora model spread across Mexico to other Latin American countries and eventually to the United States.